yujunz/gitlab.com-runbooks/howto/manage-production-incidents.md

 During an incident there are at least 2 roles, and one more optional

-* Engineer: the person in charge to actually solve the technical problem.
-* Point person: the person that is coordinating the resolution of the problem at the technical level.
-* Communications manager: the person who manages external communication (setting up the live stream, etc)
-* Marketing representative: someone from marketing will need to be involved to review the outage document.

-## Definition of a major outage

-A major outage is any outage that has a ETA of more than 1h and is disruption the service.

-## Minor and major outages management

-During a minor outage all the communications will be handled through twitter using the @gitlabstatus account.

-During a major outage the work will be distributed in the following way:

 * Production engineers will
   * Open a war room on Zoom immediately to have high a bandwidth communication channel.